 Kirribilli

-Finally, they rode under the north side of the bridge and continued on their tour.
+They rode under the north side of the bridge and continued on their tour.
 The underside of the northern end of the SHB – Sydney Harbour Bridge – is very interesting.
 The Kirribilli Loop was finished by riding past Luna Park and the North Sydney Olympic Pool.
+As usual, the tourists Sydney trike tour was showing some beautiful sights and icons of Sydney.

 Coca-Cola billboard